JKChai/MAY2022_MSCHALLENGE/Lesson6.md

 ---

-# Exercise: Migrate existing data using Azure Data Factory
+# Exercise: Connect to Azure Cosmos DB SQL API with the SDK

 This unit includes a lab to complete.